The Last Operational Flight of Humpty Two Zero

 “Fun flying?” suggested the Nav.

-“I think our scheduled operational missions are over,” said the AC.
-“Our last missions will be boneyard runs.
+“Since our scheduled operational missions are over,” the AC said, “our last missions will be boneyard runs.
 The Air Guard may pick up a few aircraft, but the rest of our birds will soon be sitting around the Air Force’s big parking lot in the desert.”

 We looked out at the ramp.
 The few rows of remaining KC-97s rested silently in the russet light of sunset, looking unemotionally towards the west with all of their many windows.
 Overhead, in the still, clear air of the early evening, I counted seven separate sets of contrails, and it occurred to me that the 97s might be looking forward to just sitting around and thinking about the old days.